Postpartum Recovery Timeline: Recovering From Labor and Delivery

 Postpartum Checkup

-During this visit, your provider will perform a physical exam to determine how you’re healing, checking on your weight, blood pressure, breasts, and abdomen.
+During this visit, your provider will perform a physical examination to assess your healing progress, including a check of your weight, blood pressure, breasts, and abdomen.
 She may examine your incision site, if you have one, and check that your uterus and cervix have returned to their pre-pregnancy state.

-Your provider may also ask about how you’re feeling, and how you’re adjusting to motherhood.
+Your provider may also ask about how you’re feeling and how you’re adjusting to parenthood.

 Before the appointment, write down any questions you have.
 For example, you may have questions about